Only 30% of Americans Have Enough Saved for Retirement: A Wake-Up Call

 3. Enhanced Legislative Focus: As policymakers grapple with the implications of an under-saved populace, expect new regulations aimed at expanding access to retirement plans and improving transparency around fees and investment performance.
 The Secure Act 2.0, for example, aims to increase participation in retirement plans across various sectors.

-Q: How does the economic landscape affect retirement savings?
+Q: How will automation affect retirement savings?

 Leave a Comment